Sybil's Headshot. Click to return home.

 "It's not traditional children's theatre," St. Claire explains.
 "It has some dark undertones, and it is a very spiritual play."
 After Opal is shipwrecked, she must continually confront death.
 Sybil St. Claire, who has a Ph.D. in theatre education, insists on the importance of children being exposed to the truth about such natural processes.
 "I think," she says, "the theatre is an excellent springboard for exploring these issues."

+"Young people want to be challenged," St. Claire points out.
+"They want to excel.
+You just have to provide an environment where they are able to.
+They're working really in a professional environment -- a professional theatrical experience in an educational environment," she likes to call it.
+St. Claire did not specifically plan on running her own theatre company, but as a child she felt compelled to help other children.
+She says she always had a creative streak, writing short stories for her mother at the age of 8.
 The ACT environment provides St. Claire with a good deal of creative material.
 The most fulfilling aspect of her job is watching the children grow up.
 Her creativity is sparked by observing this process.
 "They share themselves with me," she said.
-"Half of what is in my plays comes out of their mouths."Opal, directed by Sybil St. Claire.
-Click to see more production stills.
+"Half of what is in my plays comes out of their mouths.

 Behind all of St. Claire's tenacity and perseverance there seems to be a belief, similar to the revelation of the lead character in "Opal," that people have a responsibility to make a difference in the lives of their fellow human beings.
 "Ultimately, I think it should matter that we were here," she emphasizes.
 "I think kids are our most valuable resource, and nine times out of ten they are undervalued."

 St. Claire says her main goal, when it comes to working with children, is finding a way to reach them that bypasses the shallow nature of so many artistic endeavors supposedly made for them.
 "Certainly, I consider myself a myth buster," she explains.
 "I'm not fond of the messages we often send to our children.
-I'm interested in theatre that has a mixture of message and myth."
+I'm interested in theatre that has a mixture of message and myth.

 Exploring Landscapes of the Heart and Mind